limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 done
 {% endhighlight %}

-`sequence.txt` is a text file containing all the permutations of `8890,7000,666` and Python can generate it like so.
+`sequence.txt` is a text file containing all the permutations of `8890,7000,666` and you can use the following Python code to generate it.

 ```
 python -c 'import itertools; print list(itertools.permutations([8890,7000,666]))' | sed 's/), /\n/g' | tr -cd '0-9,\n' | sort | uniq > sequence.txt
 ```

-When `knock.sh` reached the sequence `7000,666,8890`, it revealed three more services including the familiar SSH service.
+When `knock.sh` reaches the sequence `7000,666,8890`, it unlocks three more services including the familiar SSH service.

 ```
 # ./knock.sh 192.168.10.130